Malaysia & Singapore, Two Countries That Couldn't Feel More Different

 Traveling between Malaysia and Singapore was one of the sharpest cultural contrasts I've experienced within such a short distance.

-Singapore felt polished.
+Singapore felt almost impossibly polished.

 Futuristic.

-And somehow, I loved both for completely different reasons.
+I loved them for completely different reasons.

 Scooters weaving through traffic.